OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/README.md

 ## Game Logic

 The behavior is defined in Systems and Engines which process those components.
-Systems and Engines can be seen as data transfromation actions.
-They take some input (components) and process them to some output (changed component data, different rendering) and a chain of small system together makes up your game!
+Systems and Engines can be seen as data transformation actions.
+They take some input (components) and process them to some output (changed component data, different rendering) and a chain of small systems together makes up your game!

  ![](https://www.dropbox.com/s/5wqvcf27vvx5b7v/engines.png?dl=1)